 Welcome!
-I am a third-year PhD student in Economics at the University of Southern California.
+I am a fourth-year PhD student in Economics at the University of Southern California.

 My research focuses on International Trade, Spatial Economics, and Environmental Economics.